Have you seen navel orangeworm symptoms?

 It is a serious pest of nut crops such as English walnuts, pistachios and almonds, but also feeds on citrus, dates, figs, apples, pears and stone fruit.

-Navel orangeworms occur in the United States and Canada.
+Navel orangeworms occur in the United States, Canada and Central America (Caribbean and Cost Rica).
 It not known to occur in Australia.

 |Spread of pest|